learnedtim/ts-lua-transpiler/README.md

 # ts-lua-transpiler
-me and char4lime's small utility for turning TS code into Lua code
+me and char4lime's small utility for converting a language to another. currently supported: TS, Lua & Python.

 wip